dotnet/docs-maui/docs/data-cloud/rest.md

 |Update a todo item|PUT|/api/todoitems/|A JSON formatted TodoItem|
 |Delete a todo item|DELETE|/api/todoitems/{id}|

-The .NET MAUI app uses the `TodoItem` class to model the data that is displayed and sent to the web service for storage:
+The .NET MAUI app and web service uses the `TodoItem` class to model the data that is displayed and sent to the web service for storage:

 ```csharp
 public class TodoItem